-To further incentivize and promote tax filing among foster youth and increase their annual income, in 2022 JBAY cosponsored a proposal that established the Foster Youth Tax Credit.
-This a $21 million ongoing state investment provides a $1,000 refundable tax credit for current and former foster youth ages 18 through 25 who were in care on or after their 13th birthday when they file their state return.
+In 2022, JBAY cosponsored a proposal that established the California Foster Youth Tax Credit, a $21 million ongoing state investment providing a $1,000 refundable tax credit to current and former foster youth.

 Foster Youth Tax Credit

-The 2022-23 state budget includes $21 million in ongoing funding to establish the Foster Youth Tax Credit, a refundable tax credit that aims to boost the income of and reduce poverty among current and former foster youth.
+The 2022-23 state budget includes $21 million in ongoing funding to establish the Foster Youth Tax Credit, a refundable tax credit that aims to boost the income of and reduce poverty among current and former foster youth ages 18 through 25 who were in care on or after their 13th birthday.
 Effective January 1, 2023, eligible youth who file their California state tax return and claim the Foster Youth Tax Credit will receive the credit.
 The Foster Youth Tax Credit is a program of the California Earned Income Tax Credit, a refundable tax credit funded with $1.1 billion that helps low-income workers and families.

 For the 2023 tax season, JBAY is partnering with community-based organizations across California that are establishing and operating IRS-certified Volunteer Income Tax Assistance (VITA) sites specially equipped to assist current and former foster youth with filing their taxes for free.

 This strategy is an expansion of previous efforts which assisted 250 youth who collectively received over $600,000 in tax refunds.

 In 2022, JBAY launched the California Foster Youth Tax Filing Challenge, a statewide campaign to ensure county child welfare agencies have the resources and information to increase the rate of tax filing among current and former foster youth in their county.